hkustDB/Cquirrel-Frontend/gui/README.md

 # AJU-GUI
 This is the gui part of the AJU project.

+The project only supports Chrome now.

 # Environment
 Ubuntu 20.04.1 LTS